-- Once cupcakes have fully cooled, frost with salted caramel frosting and garnish with a pretzel twist and drizzle of caramel.
+- Frost cooled cupcakes and garnish with a pretzel twist and salted caramel, if desired.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
-Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
-Bring to room temperature, then stir in 1 Tablespoon of heavy cream to thin out before using.
-(Frosting is thick after refrigerating.)
-Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
-Thaw overnight in the refrigerator, and then bring to room temperature if desired.
+For make ahead details on the frosting, see separate Salted Caramel Frosting post for specific instructions and FAQs.
+Frosted or unfrosted cupcakes can be frozen up to 3 months.
+Thaw overnight in the refrigerator, and then bring to room temperature if desired before serving.

 - Cake Mix: You just need the dry mix in the 15.25 ounce box.
 Forget all of the ingredients that the back of the box calls for and instead use the ingredients this recipe calls for.
 (See step 2.)